 Getting Started with Accommodations

-There are three pieces that need to be in place to get the accommodation process started.
+For credit seeking students, there are three pieces that need to be in place to get the accommodation process started.

 - Complete the Get Started form